yuenche/MLOpsTemplate/src/workshop/documents/part_3.md

     > - Locate the file named ```feature_engineering.yml``` in the ```src/workshop/core/data_engineering``` folder
     > - Replace the compute cluster name under `compute` with your specific compute cluster name

-5. Now that the necessary changes have been made, the changes can be pushed to your feature branch which will trigger the feature_engineering_unit_test workflow.
+5. Now that the necessary changes have been made, the changes can be pushed to your feature branch which will trigger the yc_training_unit_test workflow.

     > Action Items:
     > - Run the following commands in sequence to stage changes, commit them, and then push them to your repo: